deseretdigital-ui/date-range-picker/README.md

 * minimumDate - The minimum date you want the user to be able to select.
 * maximumDate - The maximum date you want the user to be able to select.
 * showDefaultRanges - Boolean to indicate if the Predefined date ranges should be displayed.
 Defaults to true.
+* defaultDisplayValue - The value that is displayed when no dates have been selected yet.
+Defaults to "Select a date range"

 # Styles